 Tapas – and Spanish cuisine in general in Cardiff – has come a long, long way in the past couple of years or so.
 Gone are the days when the Cardiff branch of La Tasca (in the Brewery Quarter – remember?) was the best we had to offer.
 Instead, we now have a handful of thriving independent Cardiff Spanish restaurants which have a real passion for sourcing excellent produce and creating authentic dishes as good as any you’d find in Barcelona or Bilbao.

 Whilst this dreary January weather has me longing for hot days drinking cold wine and eating salty snacks by the sea, for now I can happily settle for a bite to eat in one of these local Cardiff gems.

 Bar 44 are my go-to guys for great tapas in the city centre, but they also have outposts in Cowbridge and Penarth.
 My favourite is the ‘Polpo’ (slow cooked octopus with sobrasada, Pembroke potato, and spring onion), and the cheeseboard is definitely worth a mention, too.
 The meat they use here is always ‘impeccably, ethically sourced’; from using rare breed pigs for their pork, to 12 yr old, ex-dairy herd cows for their beef.
-Read my full review of their Cardiff restaurant for Olive Magazine, here.
+Read my full review of their Cardiff restaurant for Olive Magazine, by clicking here.

 This tapas bar recently opened in what used to be a Burger King on Westgate Street – clearly, gentrification is a good thing in some cases!
 Curado specialises in ‘pinchos’ – small snacks, typically eaten in traditional bars in northern Spain and especially popular in the Basque country.
 Pull up a stool at the bar and order yourself a glass of their own beer to wash down your snacks, and then head to the deli at the back to pick up a few bottles to take home.
 Read my full review for Cardiff Life Magazine by clicking here.